No doubt you have seen photos of golden or fluorescent green, picturesque Sekinchan paddy fields (or sawah padi in the local language Bahasa Melayu)!

 Conclusion

-If you’ve never been to a rice paddy before, then the Sekinchan paddy fields are a good opportunity to see one.
+If you’ve never been to a rice paddy before, then the paddy fields of Sekinchan are a good opportunity to see one.
 They are just an hour’s drive from Kuala Lumpur too.

-So we recommend that you make this a weekend trip rather than just a day trip though a Sekinchan day trip is possible.
+We also recommend that you make this a weekend trip rather than just a day trip though a day trip is possible.